haraldujc/pyladder/README.md

 pyladder is an exercise in translating an ANSI 'C' program to a python class.
 The program will take a list of nodes representing a connected graph in the plane.
 It will then attempt to generate a visual display of the graph, and advise if the graph is planar or not.

 Note that as this is a learning exercise, some of the style used will not adhere to generally accepted python patterns.
-There is an upper limit on the number of connections between nodes.
+There is an upper limit on the number of connections and nodes.
 This is not a limitation of the algorithm, rather due to the original 'C' program being a proof-of-concept and there was no appetite for dynamic memory management and fixed arrays were used instead.

 # Practical applications: